kerrishotts/PhoneGap-Enterprise-Code-Bundle/README.md

 By default, the app will attempt to communicate with `pge-as.photokandy.com`, which is the host I used for testing.
 For your own testing, you'll want to redirect this to your web server.
 You should alter the hostname contained within the code in `my-ch5/www/js/app/main.js` to point to your web server instead (lines 121 and 131).
 If you don't, you'll inadvertently contact my server... which is probably not your intent.
+Also be sure to update `config.xml`'s whitelist, or you'll get a 401 error.

 You'll also need to modify the certificate fingerprint in `main.js` (line 128) to match the fingerprint of any certificates you may have created.
 Otherwise, the app will generate an error when it is run.